-...you have picked your hardware to control the room and its services-ROOM CONTROLLER (15), and now need to decide how the technology is operated by the users.
+...you have picked your hardware to control the room and its services-ROOM CONTROLLER (15), and now need to decide how the technology Context users. \\\

 Interactive technology likes to be told when something happens or when it is supposed to do something.
 But people easily forget that extra step, especially when in the middle of a high-energy brainstorming session.